 You can spend very little time in the kitchen making something healthy, and yet still get some great nutrition out of it!
-You can have açaí bowl for breakfast, as a snack, or before/after exercising at the gym.
+You can have açaí bowl for breakfast, as a snack, or before/after the gym.
 Açaí bowl is a summer must-have!!!!

 HOW TO STORE ACAI BOWL OR ACAI NA TIGELA

 You can make acai bowl the night before if you’d like to.

 Store in the fridge in a mason jar for up to 3 days, or freeze it in bags for up to 3 months.
 Thaw in the fridge.